abinit/abinit/doc/tutorial/eph4zpr.md

 We start with a very brief overview of the many-body formalism in the context of the e-ph interaction, then we discuss how to compute the ZPR, temperature-dependent band gaps and spectral functions.

+It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and response properties, in particular phonons, Born effective charges and dielectric tensor.
+It goes without saying that you should have read the [introduction page for the EPH code](eph_intro) before running these examples.

+This lesson should take about 1 hour.

 ## Formalism

 The electron-phonon (e-ph) self-energy, $\Sigma^{\text{e-ph}}$, describes the renormalization of the single-particle